-- A referral is required from your a Doctor or Nurse Practitioner.
+- Have a referral from your Doctor or Nurse Practitioner

 - Flemingdon Health Centre